meghanlacoste/FrequencyTable/README.md

                     break;

-                // if the user selects the calculation method in the Frequency Method Form,
+                // If the calculation method is FRQTABLE - Discrete values in a frequency table

-                // the average will be calculated by... case FRQTABLE:{
+                case FRQTABLE:{
+                    // (double) total represents the sum of all of the data values (variable i) divided by their frequency (Data[i])
+                    // divides total by sdItems (the sum of all frequencies in the array/ the number of data items in array)

                     for (int i = sdMinRange; i <= sdMaxRange; i++) {
                         total += (Data[i]*i);

-                        sdAve= total/ sdItems;
+                        // The average (sdAve) is set to be the quotient of the total and sdItems sdAve= total/ sdItems;
                     }
                 }